 9. Paseo Volado

 To finish, we recommend you stroll along the new projecting esplanade.
 It was built in 2008 for the Volvo Ocean Race that departed from Alicante.
 You will enjoy the sea under your feet.

-In this same area you can also find the Volvo Ocean Race Museum, a unique museum in the world dedicated to the transoceanic sailing competition.
+In this same area you can also find The Ocean Race Museum, a unique museum in the world dedicated to the transoceanic sailing competition.
 This race takes place over several legs, and its latest 4 editions all departed from Alicante.

 Our itinerary ends here.
-We hope you enjoyed this walk in Alicante city and hope to see you again soon.
+We hope you enjoyed this walk in Alicante city.